berkeleyGamedev/DecalWebsite/pages/labs/lab3/lab3.md

 **Since this lab is relatively long and involves a lot of reading, tasks you should complete have been marked in <span style="color:blue">​BLUE</span> ​to make them easier to spot.** ​Most of this lab will go over pixel art fundamentals, and there will be a task at the end for you to practice using the fundamentals.
 Don’t skip the reading, because you’ll be asked to explain your choices later.

 ### Tools & Software
-This lab will be in **​Photoshop**​ since it's free for students and has powerful editing and color correcting features that are useful for tweaking pixel drawings after they’re done.
+This lab will be **​Photoshop**​ specific since it's free for students and has powerful editing and color correcting features that are useful for tweaking pixel drawings after they’re done.
-If you are comfortable in another pixel art software, you may use that software for the task portion of this lab, but Photoshop is strongly recommended for its versatility. **​<span style="color:blue">If you do not yet have Photoshop downloaded, head over to [Adobe Software](https://software.berkeley.edu/adobe-creative-cloud)​ and read on as you wait for the download to finish.
+If you are comfortable in another pixel art software, you may use that software for the task portion of this lab. **​<span style="color:blue">If you do not yet have Photoshop downloaded, head over to [Adobe Software](https://software.berkeley.edu/adobe-creative-cloud)​ and read on as you wait for the download to finish.
 Otherwise, if you already have Photoshop, you’re good to go!</span>**

 For those interested, there are a few other lightweight software options for pixel art, listed below:
 - [Aseprite] ($14.99)